-Facilities located in adjacent control areas will also be required to complete the application process, and will be subject to additional ongoing requirements to demonstrate the delivery of energy and RECs into New York in order to have their NYGATS certificates deemed Tier 1 RES-eligible.
+Facilities located in adjacent control areas will also be required to complete the application process, and will be subject to additional ongoing requirements to demonstrate the delivery of energy and RECs into New York to have their NYGATS certificates deemed Tier 1 RES-eligible.

-The Certification Application will require each facility to submit materials sufficient to demonstrate its fulfillment of all program eligibility requirements and achievement of commercial operation, as further described below.
-Generation facilities must only submit the Certification Application after the facility becomes commercially operational and the facility is registered in NYGATS.
-To the extent possible, information stored in the NYGATS registry will be used to limit duplicative data requirements.
+The Certification Application requires each facility to submit materials sufficient to demonstrate its fulfillment of all program eligibility requirements and achievement of commercial operation, as further described below.
+Generation facilities must only submit the Operational Certification Application after the facility becomes commercially operational and the facility is registered in NYGATS.
+To the extent possible, information stored in the NYGATS registry has been used to limit duplicative data requirements.